-- Add in oats, coconut, maple syrup, oil, and salt.
+- Add in oats, coconut, honey, oil, and salt.

 - Process until the mix turns crumbly and everything is well incorporated.
 About 1-2 minutes.
 The mix should stick together when you form a ball, but it shouldn't stick to your hands.
 Do not over-process or you'll lose texture in the final energy balls.

-- For hikes, grab a few energy balls and store them in a stasher bag in your backpack for an easy snack on the trails!
+- For hikes, grab a few energy balls and store them in an airtight container in your backpack for an easy snack on the trails!

 get my free